 BC STEAM Fair

-NOTE: The STEAM Fair is only open to BC families and alums
+Parents will be sent a link to get tickets on January 18th.
+NOTE: The STEAM Fair is only open to BC families (including BC alums).

 Participants will design and construct their very own miniature car, which they will be able to race on a prefabricated race track.
 They will be challenged to bring their "creativity, cleverness and ingenuity" as they problem solve.

 Constructing a Geometric Sculpture Using Math, Art & Design